HorlogeSkynet/thunderbird-user.js/README.md

 ### :large_blue_diamond: user.js

 An `user.js` is a configuration file that can control hundreds of Thunderbird settings.
-For a more technical breakdown and explanation, you can read more on the [overview](https://github.com/HorlogeSkynet/thunderbird-user.js/wiki/1.1-Overview) wiki page.
+For a more technical breakdown and explanation, you can read more on the [overview](https://github.com/HorlogeSkynet/thunderbird-user.js/wiki/1.1-Overview) Wiki page.

 ### :large_blue_diamond: thunderbird user.js

 The Thunderbird `user.js` is a **template** which aims to provide as much privacy and enhanced security as possible.
 It differs from the `ghacks user.js` in that the focus is to keep Thunderbird as an **email client** and disable as many web browsing features as possible.
 We believe web browsing should be done in a web browser, and not an email client.

 - If you're using Thunderbird with Tor we suggest that you install the [TorBirdy](https://addons.thunderbird.net/addon/torbirdy) add-on.
 If you are using Tor, you should also consider using [Tails](https://tails.boum.org/) or [Whonix](https://www.whonix.org/).
 - If you're a **Gmail** user see [this article about OAuth2](https://github.com/HorlogeSkynet/thunderbird-user.js/wiki/3.1-OAuth2-Users).